Aijunly/aijunly.github.io/_pages/markdown.md

 where The functions \\( f(x) \\) and \\( g(x) \\) can be nonlinear and nonconvex, but should be twice continuously differentiable.

 ### [SCIP](https://github.com/scipopt/scip)
-[SCIP](https://github.com/scipopt/scip) is currently one of the fastest academically  solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
+[SCIP](https://github.com/scipopt/scip) is currently one of the fastest academically solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP) with[ Online Document](https://scipopt.org/doc/html/index.php).
 It is also a framework for constraint integer programming and branch-cut-and-price.

 ## Primal-Dual Simplex Method
 > From the \\( k \\)-th iteration of Simplex Table to the next \\( k+1 \\)-th iteration of Simplex Table for solving the Standard form of Linear Programming
 >
 > $$